Highlander II: The Quickening LIVE! w/ Sam Richardson (HDTGM Matinee)

 I'll eat anything I can't identify.

-Seconds later, though, this scene happens, which is, I think,
+Seconds later, though, this scene happens, which is, I think, always there are things in these movies.

-Title cards, flying skateboards, skateboard scenes, and then a movie, and then this point, which is like probably about 30 minutes in, where they just go, okay, shit, the audience is lost.
+Title cards, flying skateboards, skateboard scenes, and then a movie, and then this point, which is like probably about 30 minutes in, where they just go, Okay, shit, the audience is lost.

 How about this?
+Oh, amazing.

+See if I can get this straight.
 You're mortal there, but you're immortal here until you kill all the guys from there who have come here,

 and then you're mortal here.